-Once you’ve entered the information, click the Quickconnect button and FileZilla (or your FTP program of choice) will handle the rest.
+Once you’ve entered this information, click on the Quickconnect button and FileZilla (or your FTP program of choice) will handle the rest.

 Step 2: Upload As Many Files As You’d Like

 At this point, you should be connected to your site via an FTP client.
-You can confirm this by looking for the Status: Connected to yoursite.com message:
+You can confirm this by looking for a success message:

-Now, you need to upload your files to the uploads folder in your WordPress site.
-To do that, expand the folder structure of your Remote Site tab in your FTP program by clicking the + buttons.
+Now, you’ll need to upload your files to the Uploads folder on your WordPress site.
+To do that, expand the folder structure of your Remote Site tab.
 You can see the file path to follow in the screenshot below:

-Now, you can navigate to the files you’d like to upload in the Local Site tab of your FTP program.
-All you need to do is drag those files from the Local Site side to the Uploads folder in your Remote Site:
+Now, you can navigate to the files you’d like to upload in the Local Site tab.
+All you need to do is drag those files into the Uploads folder on your Remote Site:

 Depending on the size of your files, it might take some time for them to upload.
-But other than waiting for the uploads to complete, you’re now finished with this step.
+After this is complete, you can continue to the next step.

 Step 3: Register Your Newly Uploaded Files to the WordPress Media Library

 Once the FTP uploads finish, your files are live on your server.
-But if you go to your WordPress site’s media library, you’ll notice that the files are nowhere to be seen:
+However, if you go to your WordPress site’s media library, you’ll notice that the files are nowhere to be seen:

-And when you go back to your media library, you should see all of the files you uploaded via FTP:
+After the import is finished, you can return to the Media Library.
+Here, you should see all of the files you uploaded via FTP:

 Although the process above is fairly straightforward, you may want to evaluate different methods.
-Here are a few alternatives you could also use to bulk upload and register files within your WordPress media library.
+Here are a few alternatives you could use to bulk upload and register files within your WordPress media library: